Irreligion in the Republic of Ireland: Non-belief

-According to the 2016 census of Ireland, approximately 9.8% of people in Ireland were irreligious.
+A 2023 survey by Amárach Research, of 1,500 adults throughout Ireland, found that 52% of men and 58% of women said they believed in God.

+Non-importance of religion

+In a 2009 Gallup Poll, 46% of adults surveyed in Ireland answered "No" to the question: "Is religion an important part of your daily life?"

+A 2013 VitalSigns study by the Community Foundation for Ireland asked Irish respondents to rank a list of 119 areas of society in order of importance.
+"Religion and spirituality" ranked as the least important thing in Irish people's lives and "[t]he quality of the education system" was the most important.

 Organisations

 The Humanist Association of Ireland (HAI) and Irish Freethinkers and Humanists represent the non-religious in Ireland, as well as specifically those who identify as humanists.
 The HAI received the ability to conduct legal marriages in 2012.
-As of 2018, the HAI conducts more marriages in Ireland than the Church of Ireland, but less than the Catholic Church.
+In 2022, the HAI conducted 9.3% of marriages in Ireland.
+A further 26.2% of marriages in 2022 were non-religious civil marriages.

 Atheist Ireland is a group representing atheists in Ireland.
-It has advocated for a repeal of blasphemy laws, non-denominational schools, an end to discrimination against atheists and secular charities.
+It has advocated for a repeal of blasphemy laws, non-denominational schools, and an end to discrimination against atheists and secular charities.